nickrusso42518/zhong/README.md

           example of proper formatting.
 The file may include comments beginning with the `#` symbolas in Python or YAML.
 Defaults to `default.csv` which is my current (and constantly growing) general-purpose list.

+  * `-a`: Enable auto-scroll (hands-free) mode.
+This disables per-question input and automatically scrolls to the next question after a 5 second pause.
+It's good for practing pronunciating and listening rather then translating into English.

   * `-s`: Enable nosound mode.
 This disables audio narration of the Chinese symbols.
 Learners must rely entirely on sight.
 The game will